-Buttery-tender eggplant cubes in a creamy and tasty curry sauce are a winning combination in this easy eggplant curry recipe.
+Buttery-tender eggplant cubes in a creamy and aromatic curry sauce are a winning combination in this easy eggplant curry.

-Serve it with white rice or naan bread for a balanced Indian–inspired dinner; it takes about 30 minutes to make.
+Serve it with basmati rice or naan bread for a balanced Indian–inspired dinner; it takes about 30 minutes to make.

 Table of Contents